 - A. Consider the need for additional personnel, such as an ombudsperson or a conflict resolution professional, including those with expertise in restorative justice and mediation. - B. Develop communications competencies to embrace the tension of difficult issues including the intersections of speech in the contexts of politically and socially charged events and issues. - C. Communicate the new and available conflict resolution suite of resources through web content, annual training, and awareness campaigns. - D. Invest in education and training about conflict resolution. - OEC Team completed Restorative Justice (RJ) training summer 2023.
-OEC works with Ombuds to transfer OCC matters.
+Additionally, Staff Human Resources and Faculty Affairs have hired staff to manage conflict resolution training and matters that fall outside OEC's purview.